harold-js/harold-website/src/docs/caveats.md

 ## Support for multiple languages

 There is no a simple possibility to have multiple language blogs.
 When nesting directories are available, I think it will be more straightforward.
 The quickest solution would be to host two separate instances in subfolders of the main website.
 Like for example `www.myhost.com/en`.

-## Custom templates

-Harold gives you two templates.
-They are in the same repository as `create-harold-app`.
-In the future, the plans are to extract them into separate repositories and provide a possibility to initialize projects even with custom templates from different git repositories.

-Of course, it is not a big problem even now because you can still change pretty much anything in there after project initialization.

 ## Scss, PostCSS and Handlebars customization